kimjh069/CLoc/README.md

 ## Introduction

 The lack of publicly available datasets for sequential visual localization in large-scale indoor spaces has been a significant obstacle for advancing the field.
 This repository aims to provide datasets that contribute to the progress of sequential visual localization research.
-Our datasets encompass diverse indoor spaces within university buildings.
+Our datasets encompass three indoor spaces within university buildings.
 For more details, please refer to our paper, [CLoc](https://ieeexplore.ieee.org/abstract/document/10068431).

 ## Dataset Description